sbcshop/Raspberry-Pi-Servo-Driver/ReadMe.md

-# RASPBERRY PI SERVO DRIVER HAT
+# Raspberry Pi Servo Driver HAT

 The servo driver HAT is a PWM based expansion board designed for Raspberry Pi.
 The PCA9685 chip expands up to 16 channels and supports 12-bits resolution for each channel.
 It uses the I2C protocol for communication purpose.